Central Guidance Commission on Building Spiritual Civilization

+Currently, Cai Qi serves as chairman, and Li Shulei is the vice-chair.

+History

 The commission was established on April 21, 1997.

+Functions

 As one of the most important ideological steering bodies of the CCP and the People's Republic of China, it controls nationwide propaganda and ideological dissemination, overlapping another similar body, the Leading Group for Propaganda and Ideological Work.
 Both the Commission and the Leading Group are chaired by the Politburo Standing Committee responsible for propaganda, and overrules the CCP Propaganda Department.

-Currently, Wang Huning serves as chairman, and Huang Kunming is the vice-chair.